01 of 03

 Modelers often spend hours working on locomotives and cars without ever thinking about the track beneath them.
-Model train track can be realistic right out of the box.
-With some simple work, it can be even better.
+Model train track can look realistic right out of the box and with some simple work, it can be even better.

 These techniques will work with almost any type of track in any scale.
 After you’ve laid the track and tested it thoroughly by running trains for a while, paint and ballast will help complete the scene.
 Even traditional tubular 3-Rail track for O Gauge trains can be improved with a few extra steps.

 There are some steps, like super-elevation for curves and removing ties for a more light-weight look, which should be done before the track is completed.
-The steps shown in the following slides can be accomplished any time after you've settled on your track plan, however.Continue to 2 of 3 below.
+However, the steps shown here can be accomplished any time after you've settled on your track plan.Continue to 2 of 3 below.

 02 of 03